Registering for Practice

 If you wish to begin work in Canada before you write the CAOT exam, you need to submit proof of your eligibility to write the CAOT Certification Examination by filling out a Statement of Candidacy Request Form.
 To do this, you need to go the CAOT website and download their request form.
 When you get into the CAOT site, go to Students, then to Information about CAOT certification, and then scroll down to the bottom to Statement of Candidacy Request Form.
 Upon receipt of your written authorization and only after the Department of Occupational Science and Occupational Therapy has confirmed directly with CAOT and COTO your completion of all degree requirements, will CAOT send your statement of candidacy letter to the requested provincial regulatory organization.

 In the U.S., as in Canada, the right to work as an occupational therapist is regulated at the state level.
 To be able to work in the U.S. you must complete all academic and fieldwork requirements for the occupational therapy degree and meet all the requirements of the appropriate licensing body.
 In most cases this includes writing the American Board examination, offered by the National Board of Certification of Occupational Therapists (NBCOT).
 Please visit their website for information about the dates of this examination and other information as how to appropriately begin your work as an OT in the U.S.

-The Department of Occupational Science and Occupational Therapy provides a list of all students to CAOT and COTO who have successfully completed all degree requirements once the final marks have been approved and entered into ROSI by the SGS September Marks Submission.
+The Department of Occupational Science and Occupational Therapy provides a list of all students to CAOT, and COTO who have successfully completed all degree requirements once the final marks have been approved and entered into ACORN by the SGS September grade submission deadline.